Lightning-AI/ecosystem-ci/README.md

 As an example, have a look at [metrics master](configs/PyTorchLightning/metrics_pl-master.yaml) and [metrics release](configs/PyTorchLightning/metrics_pl-release.yaml) CI files.

-4. Add your config filename to the either/both the [GitHub CPU CI file](.github/workflows/ci_testing.yml) or the [Azure GPU CI file](.azure/ci-testig-parameterized.yml).
+4. Add your config filename to either/both the [GitHub CPU CI file](.github/workflows/ci_testing.yml) or the [Azure GPU CI file](.azure/ci-testig-parameterized.yml).

 For example, for the [GitHub CPU CI file](.github/workflows/ci_testing.yml) we append our config into the pytest parametrization: